kevinushey/configure/README.md

 - configure.win
 - cleanup
 - cleanup.win
-- tools/config/shared.R
+- tools/config.R

-The `configure{.win}` and `cleanup{.win}` scripts invoke the `shared.R` script,
+The `configure{.win}` and `cleanup{.win}` scripts invoke the `tools/confg.R`
-using command line arguments to route to either a user-defined configure script at `tools/config/configure.R`, or a cleanup script at `tools/config/cleanup.R`.
+script.
+This script performs some automatic package configuration (described later), and also sources a user-defined configure script at `tools/config/configure.R`, or a cleanup script at `tools/config/cleanup.R`.

 ## Understanding configure and cleanup